$0 Vietnam → Japan Work Visa Guide — Quick-Start Checklist

 Well-Known Compliant Agencies

 Among Vietnamese agencies with established reputations for transparency and quality pre-departure training, three names consistently appear in community reviews: Suleco (state-owned, long track record), Esuhai (private, strong Japanese language training program), and Dũng Giang Nozomi.
-This is not an exhaustive list and does not constitute an endorsement — the DOLAB/OTIT verification process applies to all agencies regardless of reputation.
+This is not an exhaustive list and does not constitute an endorsement — the DOLAB verification and Japanese-side checks apply to all agencies regardless of reputation.

 The Vietnam Association of Manpower Supply (VAMAS) also publishes annual rankings of member agencies.
 Cross-referencing a company's DOLAB status with their VAMAS standing provides a second independent signal.